aistetests/wgt-cypress/README.md

-# UI test automation with Cypress
+# automateIT
-This repository contains code for workshop **UI test automation with Cypress** in [Women Go Tech 2021](https://www.womengotech.lt/en/)
+This repository contains code for workshop **UI test automation with Cypress** in [automateIT Automation Meetup vol. 3](https://www.automateit.pro/)

 ## How to use it